CVE-2026-42271 - LiteLLM MCP stdio command execution

 Model context: this prompt was generated by GPT 5.5 Extra High reasoning.

-execution via MCP stdio test endpoints).
-Produce exactly one output:
+authenticated command execution via MCP stdio test endpoints).
+Produce exactly

 - A reviewer-ready PR/change request that upgrades LiteLLM, restricts MCP test